Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results: Results

 \section{Results}

-Using the process described in Section \ref{sec:problems} we created a new, corrected, variant of MGSM.
-We carried out a classification of the modifications using Gemini 2.5 Flash~\citep{comanici2025gemini}, shown per language in Figure~\ref{fig:counts_per_lang_and_cat}.
-We see that most corrections revolve around improving the clarity of the question, for example by removing ambiguities, followed by rectifying incorrect values.
-Details on the classification procedure can be found in Appendix~\ref{sec:change_classification}.
+Using the process described in Section \ref{sec:problems} we created a corrected variant of MGSM.
 We repeated the experiments described in Section~\ref{sec:methodology} with the corrected corpus and the improved answer extraction described in the previous section.
 As noted in Section~\ref{sec:results-v1}, previously we saw a big disparity in the performance of the models for different languages.
-GPT5 for example correctly answers 97.6\% of English questions but only 80\% of French questions.

 The results following improvements to data and extraction parsing are presented in Table~\ref{tab:new_results}.
-These figures demonstrate a substantial reduction in the cross-lingual gap.\footnote{We encourage the reader to do a quick visual comparison between Tables~\ref{tab:baseline} and \ref{tab:new_results}.
-The gap, visualized by the intensity of the red color has been drastically reduced.} For Gemini~2.5 Pro, GPT5, and Claude Sonnet, this disparity is negligible, with maximum accuracy differences of 1.2\%, 1.6\%, and 2.0\%, respectively.
+These figures demonstrate a substantial reduction in the cross-lingual gap.\footnote{A visual comparison of Tables~\ref{tab:baseline} and \ref{tab:new_results} reveals a drastic reduction in the gap, visualized by the intensity of the red color.} For Gemini~2.5 Pro, GPT5, and Claude Sonnet, this disparity is negligible, with maximum accuracy differences of 1.2\%, 1.6\%, and 2.0\%, respectively.
 Notably, English was not the top-performing language in any of these cases.